Shared kernel Bayesian screening

 We illustrate our approach on a methylation array dataset for $N=597$ breast cancer samples and $M=21,986$ CpG sites.
-These data were curated by The Cancer Genome Atlas and are publicly available from the TCGA Data Portal \citep{Perou2012}.
-Breast cancer is a heterogeneous disease, and a deeper understanding of the epigenetic contributions to this heterogeneity may lead to more targeted therapies.
-Several comprehensive studies of breast cancer genomics have incorporated methylation arrays \citep{Curtis2012,Perou2012,Lock2013}.
-We focus on testing for a difference between tumors that are identified as Basal-like ($N_0 = 112$) against those that are not ($N_1 = 485$) at each CpG site.
+These data are publicly available from the TCGA Data Portal \citep{Perou2012}.
+We focus on testing for a difference between tumours that are identified as basal-like ($N_0 = 112$) against those that are not ($N_1 = 485$) at each site.
 Basal-like samples have a relatively poor clinical prognosis and a distinct gene expression profile, but the role of DNA methylation in this distinction has not been well characterized.
-DNA methylation is thought to play an important role in regulating gene expression, so it is reasonable to expect differences between the two groups at some CpG sites.

-R code to peform the following analysis, as well as instructions on how to download these data, are available at \url{http://people.duke.edu/~el113/MethTestingTCGA.zip}.